Review: The Vice Chastity

 - One size does not fit all

-- Material feels not as sturdy compared to competitors
+- The material feels not as sturdy compared to competitors

-- May be more suitable for short-term use for some
+- It May be more suitable for short-term use for some

 Did I like The Vice?
 YES!
 I thoroughly enjoyed my experience with it.
 I see myself using The Vice more for short-term use.
 Although I consider myself trustworthy, I do like that the anti-pullout was included.
 I really wish that Locked in Lust had more than one size.
 It is somewhat of a standard as seen with the CB series (regular and short) and the Holy Trainer series (regular and short).
 I was not able to break my record of longest-chastity-session since I was only able to wear this device for under a week and found that it was more suitable for short-term use [for me].
 This was the case for me because the tube was too large for my flaccid penis.
 The overall fit wasn’t snug for me.
 Obviously everyone’s anatomy is different and your results may vary.
 Because I am more willing to use the device for short-term use, different pull-out attachments would be a neat thing to have.
 I would very much like to see spikes for pain-play.